-To fully understand the transition from RUGs to PDPM, we must first look closer at the relationships between the assessment instrument (MDS 3.0), the RUGs groupers, and payment.
-The data collected through the MDS 3.0 assessment captures the clinical characteristics of the resident.
-Based on these clinical characteristics and services required, a resident is assigned to the highest "grouper" for which they qualify.
+To fully understand the transition from RUGs to PDPM, we must first look a little closer at the relationships between the assessment instrument (MDS 3.0), the RUGs groupers, and payment.
+The data collected through the MDS 3.0 assessment captures the characteristics of the resident.
+Based on the clinical characteristics and services required, a resident is assigned to the highest "grouper" for which they qualify.
 Under RUGs, there is a hierarchy system such that the more services the resident needs, the higher the grouper.
-For example, a resident with a stage IV pressure ulcer would be placed higher than someone with reduced physical function.
+For example, a resident with a stage IV pressure ulcer would be placed higher than someone with only a few personal care needs.
 An index number is assigned to each grouper that is derived from the STRIVE study.
 This represents the resources used to care for a resident with the MDS characteristics that put them in that group.
 The higher the grouper, the more services the resident needs, the higher the index number.
 This is the case-mix score.
-The goal of the score is to align resident needs with the resources to meet those needs to adjust reimbursement.